|

 3.

-evident from whether or not you have well defined terms of
+from whether or not you have well-defined terms of service

-service and policies.
-When you communicate with your clients
+and policies.
+When you communicate with your clients and submit

-and submit your proposal, you must mention all your policies
+your proposal, you must mention all your policies regarding

-alterations, as well as rework, etc. If you do not have well
+as well as rework, etc. If you do not have well-defined terms

-defined terms and conditions, you are susceptible to being
+and conditions, you are susceptible to being cheated and duped.

-cheated and duped.
-Add to this the risk of not being taken
+Add to this the risk of not being taken seriously by your

 |